 2. Know Your Audience

-Key to branding success is understanding who is — and who isn’t — you audience.
+Vital to a successful architecture branding strategy is understanding who is — and who isn’t — your ideal target audience.

-Makes sense, right?
-A commercial architecture firm needs to market to and attract a different audience than a residential architect firm.
+Think about it, a commercial architecture firm needs to attract a different client persona than a residential architecture firm.

 It's not enough to just hope the right client stumbles upon your services.
 In fact, hope is not a marketing strategy.
-To find your clients, you need to get out there and get in front of the best audience based on the services you offer.
+To find your clients, you need to get out there and get in front of the best audience based on the expertise, experience, and services you offer.

-Narrowing in on your key audience is important when you're trying to grow and expand your brand.
-Be as specific as possible to identify who your brand needs to connect with.
+Narrowing in on your target audience is equally important when you're trying to grow and expand your brand.
+You need to be as specific as possible to order identify who your brand needs to connect with.